tgross/devopsdaysmsp2018/content/_index.md

 # SQL > ML

 {{% note %}}
-first rule should always be: why are we choosing ML over some well-tuned SQL or other algorithm? why are we choosing to use a method with chaotic feedback mechanisms instead of something that's simple and deterministic? is this simply because of resume-driven development? imagine if you chose a web framework that had these kinds of chaotic inputs!
+first rule should always be: why are we choosing ML over some well-tuned SQL or other algorithm? why are we choosing to use a method with chaotic feedback mechanisms instead of something that's simple and deterministic? imagine explaining to your CTO why you chose a web framework that allowed for undefined behavior on hostile inputs! is this simply because of resume-driven development?
 {{% /note %}}

 ---